imazen/resizer-web/content/pages/licenses/contribute.md

 # Imazen Contributor Agreement V1.0

 *This contribution agreement grants us non-exclusive copyright and patent licenses to your contributions, and absolves you of warranty obligations.
-It is based on the Apache Contributor Agreement.*
+It is based on the Apache Individual Contributor License Agreement.*

 When contributing source code to any Imazen project, your contributions must be accompanied by the following statement:

-    I release these contributions under the terms of the Imazen Contributor Agreement V1.0 (http://imageresizing.net/licenses/contribute), the terms if which I accept and agree.
+    I release these contributions under the terms of the Imazen Contributor Agreement V1.0 (http://imageresizing.net/licenses/contribute), the terms of which I accept and agree.
     - [Name] [Date]